 Perceptual-motor awareness also occurs as kids develop a sense of body awareness and the ability to balance.

-All these skills build a foundation for efficient and more complex movements that are needed in later child development stages.
+All of these skills build a foundation for efficient and more complex movements that are needed in later child development stages.

-During this phase, changes in physical growth, body structure, and physiological development allow the child to show significant improvements in the motor skills they have been using.
+Later Childhood: During this phase, changes in physical growth, body structure, and physiological development allow the child to show significant improvements in the motor skills they have been using.
 As kids increase in body size, strength, cardiorespiratory capacity, and perceptual-motor ability they are able to show vast improvements in their motor abilities.

 As their fundamental movement skills become more refined and fluid, they can adapt them to sport and recreational activities.
-Children tend to become more interested in sports participation during this time, which gives them the opportunity to practice their existing skills and learn new ones.
+Children tend to become more interested in kids sports participation during this time, which gives them the opportunity to practice their existing skills and learn new ones.

+Adolescence: While growth takes place during all child development stages, the most significant motor behavior change is seen at the time of puberty.
 There is an incredible growth spurt and increase in the level of hormones that occurs, and these changes generally mark the first stage of adolescence.

 During this period, the major changes in muscle and skeletal growth allow kids' motor skills to become much more advanced.
 Differences in motor performance between the genders becomes more apparent during this stage.

+Adulthood: During this stage, especially between the ages of 25-30, individuals are at the peak of their physiological function and motor performance.
 This is especially true in the areas of strength, cardiorespiratory function, and processing speed.

+Older Adulthood: Though everyone is unique and there's a lot of variation in the way people age, most people show a 1% per year decline in their physiological and neurological functioning.
 You begin to see decreases in cardiovascular capacity, muscle strength and endurance, flexibility, and increases in body fat throughout the duration of life.